Inventoteca/NeoDigito/README.md

 <h1> NeoDigito </h1>

 NeoDigito are seven-segment displays, RGB Color and one pin control.
+This is the Arduino library for controll it.

 Support us on Kickstarter